MerloSimone/HackatonUnox/README.md

 ## Acknowledgments 🙌

 We extend our gratitude to Unox and Amazon AWS for hosting this inspiring hackathon, allowing us to explore the possibilities of generative AI in the realm of professional kitchens.

-Feel free to explore our code, contribute, or reach out for any inquiries.
-Happy hacking! 🍴🔧✨